stefanpejcic/OpenPanel/documentation/src/pages/privacy-policy/privacy.md

 ### Newsletters

 OpenPanel wishes to inform you on the developments of its products, if you have signed up for OpenPanel’s newsletters.
 If, at any moment, you do not wish to receive emails of OpenPanel anymore, you can unsubscribe by using the opt-out option that is provided in every email that OpenPanel sends you.
-You may also unsubscribe by sending an email to [privacy@openpanel.co](mailto:privacy@openpanel.co).
+You may also unsubscribe by sending an email to [info@openpanel.com](mailto:info@openpanel.com).

 To subscribe you have to provide us with your email address.
 The processing thereof is necessary for the purposes of the legitimate interests pursued by OpenPanel (Article 6.1(f) GDPR), namely direct marketing.
 OpenPanel retains your e-mail address for as long as you are subscribed to the newsletter and not longer than 1 month after you unsubscribe.